NYPD cops hoist US flag at City College after school worker tosses away Palestinian flag

 City law bars government officials from using their official social media handles to electioneer or perform activity that’s political in nature.

 “Chief Chell used his official account to repeatedly praise the mayor, who is a candidate for office, and concluded by urging everyone to vote.
-That is explicitly prohibited conduct by an NYPD official,” Caban told The News.
+That is explicitly prohibited conduct by an NYPD official,” Caban told the Daily News.